Australian journalist detained in China without charge | DW | 01.09.2020

 Australian authorities have said they do not know why she was detained.

-Cheng had not been charged, but was being held under what is called "residential surveillance at a designated location," Australian media reported on Tuesday.
+Cheng has not been charged, but is being held under what is called "residential surveillance at a designated location," Australian media reported on Tuesday.

 In such a form of detention, investigators can imprison and question a suspect for up to six months without a formal arrest.